iCliniq Logo

 Hello doctor,

 I hope you will be able to help me with my daughter's health.
 The summary of her health is as follows: She was born prematurely at 25 weeks.
 She had to undergo PDA surgery soon after.
 She had Hashimoto's hypothyroidism when she was 8 years of age.
 She had urticaria and angioedema for many years.
 She took a double dose of antihistamines for at least five years.
 She had her tonsils and adenoids removed at age 10.
 She had pernicious anemia since the age of 11.
-Three years ago, she was bedridden for a month, as she was diagnosed with post viral fatigue.
+Three years ago, she was bedridden for a month, as she was diagnosed with post-viral fatigue.

-So, as you see, she has never felt well.
-She has put on a large amount of weight, in spite of being on a strict diet.
-She has chronic constipation, severe fatigue, breathlessness, cold hands and feet, dry and thin hair.
-My daughter has phases where her eyes are swollen and feels pressure behind the eye balls.
-Sometimes, her fatigue is so bad she struggles to go about her daily routine.
-During these episodes, she feels very weak like her body is shutting down.
+During these episodes, she feels very weak, like her body is shutting down.
 Last year, she had a similar episode, but that time it was due to stomach acid issues.
 It lasted for around six months.
 Her stool test confirmed very high levels of the indicator for Crohn's.
-The surgeon carried out endoscopy and pill camera.
-But, nothing showed up, much to his surprise.
-I am attaching a copy of her latest blood reports, the abnormal values of which are: HbA1c (IFCC) 33 mmol/mol, Insulin (fasting) 27.4 pg/mL and CRP 7.00.
-She is currently on Thyroxine, B12 and birth control pills.
+The surgeon carried out an endoscopy and a pill camera.
+But nothing showed up, much to his surprise.
+I am attaching a copy of her latest blood reports, the abnormal values of which are HbA1c (IFCC) 33 mmol/mol, Insulin (fasting) 27.4 pg/mL, and CRP 7.00.
+She is currently on Thyroxine, B12, and birth control pills.

 Hello,